Eppo-exp/eppo-docs/docs/sdks/server-sdks/java.md

 ## Advanced initialization options and methods

-There are options you can use the builder to set when initializing the SDK.
+There are additional options you can use the builder to set when initializing the SDK.
 In most cases, the default values will be what you want.
 However, in certain situations you may want more fine-tuning.

 - `gracefulMode` (boolean) - When on (which is the default), flag evaluation  errors will be caught, and the default